CptTelefonmast/BookDB/README.md

 >
 > The project was originally built for use on a Raspberry Pi inside a private network.
 > If you plan to expose it to the internet, you should add authentication and HTTPS.
+> Yes, I know it's coded badly.
+I'm a system integrator by trade, not a programmer :)

 ## Overview